 Too big to ignore

 In 2016, Millennials became the largest generation in history, overtaking a position long held by Baby Boomers.
 Boomers peaked at 76 million; Millennials are expected to top out at 81.4 million by 2036.
-They comprise more than 30 percent of the workforce and expected to enter their highest earning years in 2020.
 By 2025, 48 percent of U.S. income will belong to Millennials.
 That income will need disability income protection.

 Increasing financial responsibilities

 Millennials are forecasted to represent at least one-third of the 2017 housing market, as first time home buyers.
 Homeownership often leads to insurance purchases, from personal lines products to life insurance.
 As financial responsibilities grow consumers become more interested in protecting assets, including their largest asset, the ability to earn an income.